sharon-lee78/portfolio/index.md

 ---

 ## About Me
-Hi, I'm Sharon Lee, a data scientist with a background in spatial studies and a passion for using data to solve real-world problems.
+Hi, I'm Sharon Lee, a recent graduate from UCSB with a background in statistics, data science, and data analytics, and a passion for using data to solve real-world problems.

 ## Education
 **University of California, Santa Barbara | Sep 2021 - Jun 2024**